tamler/mcp-server-searxng-n8n/README.md

-# MCP Server for SearxNG n8n Integration
+# MCP Server for SearXNG n8n Integration

-A Model Context Protocol (MCP) server specifically designed for using SearxNG with n8n workflows.
+A Model Context Protocol (MCP) server specifically designed for using SearXNG with n8n workflows.

 ## Usage in n8n

 1.  **Prerequisites:**

     - A running n8n instance.
-    - Access to a SearxNG instance (e.g., `https://your-searxng-instance.com`).
+    - Access to a SearXNG instance (e.g., `https://your-searxng-instance.com`).
     - The `n8n-nodes-mcp` package installed in your n8n instance.

 2.  **Configure MCP Node (Server Connection):**